fernandolezama/fernandolezama.github.io/CodesImple.md

 * [1] HyDE-DF implementation: Ready to be tested in 50 benchmark functions.
 Note this is the source code of the algorithm ease to test and modify. [<span style="color:#C31D1D;">(Matlab Code)</span>](code/HyDEDF_SWEVO2019.rar)[(Github-Repository)](https://github.com/fernandolezama/HyDEDF_Source)

 * [2] HyDE-DF (All experiments!!!) for Lezama et al.: HyDE-DF: A novel self-adaptive version of differential evolution for numerical optimization.
-Swarm and evolutionary computation.
-2019
+To be published
 [(Github-Repository)](https://github.com/fernandolezama/HyDE-DF_SWEVO2019_Experiments)

 * [3] HyDE-DF (with reinitialization) as used in Lezama et al.: Hybrid-adaptive differential evolution with decay function (HyDE-DF) applied to the 100-digit challenge competition on single objective numerical optimization.
 GECCO2019. [<span style="color:#C31D1D;">(Matlab Code)</span>](code/100-Digits-93Score-master.rar) [(Github-Repository)](https://github.com/fernandolezama/100-Digit-HyDEDF-93Digits)